 How to use the mission statement generator

-If you are looking to write or refine your mission statement and are getting stuck, we’re here to help: We’ve combed over some of our favorite nonprofit mission statements and put together a mad-libs style fill-in-the-blank mission statement generator to help you get started.
-We recommend sharing this exercise and using the mission statement generator with multiple team members to get a variety of perspectives on the work you do, and then aggregating the answers into one all-encompassing statement.
+If you are looking to write or refine your vision or mission statement and are getting stuck, we’re here to help.
+We’ve combed over some of our favorite nonprofit mission statements and put together a fill-in-the-blank mission statement generator to help you get started.
+We recommend sharing this exercise and using the mission statement generator or worksheet below with multiple team members to get a variety of perspectives on the work you do, and then aggregating the answers into one all-encompassing statement.
 But before we begin, some basics:

 Vision Statement vs. Mission Statement

-Before we introduce you to our mission statement generator, we should start with the basics.
 Perhaps you’ve already watched our video about the difference between a mission and vision statement, so you know that these two nonprofit essentials should be very different — at least when speaking internally.
 Give a quick listen to our podcast while thinking it through:

 Vision = What are we working towards?